-Focus on current research on risk and resiliency factors developed from within epidemiological, social, and intra-
+Focus on current research on risk and resiliency factors developed from within epidemiological, social, and intrapsychic perspectives.
+Research findings are considered within the context of theories of development.

 CCPX 5533 - Research methods in clinical psychology

 Design, methodology, and artifact in research.
 Development of research proposals.
 Critical review of journal articles.